udaykakade25/marketflux/README.md

 - Start a new conversation in ChatGPT
 - Select your newly created connector using **+ → Plus → Your connector**
-- Try prompting the model (e.g., "Show me pikachu details")
+- Try prompting the model (e.g., "Show me AAPL stock price" or "Get Tesla stock information")

 #### 6. Develop with HMR